A person is qualified to be nominated as a candidate for the position of Mayor or Councillor if that person:

 - For the position of Councillor, the application must be signed by at least five (5) electors of the City, accompanied by the name and address of each nominator.

-- The nomination paper is not valid unless the candidate’s acceptance statement is signed by the person being nominated and witnessed by two persons and accompanied with a completed Public Disclosure Statement.
+- The nomination paper is not valid unless the candidate’s acceptance statement is signed by the person being nominated, witnessed by two persons and accompanied with a completed Public Disclosure Statement.

 - Only one person can be nominated for the election on each nomination paper.